Work Industries

 Physical therapy, occupational therapy, and speech therapy are some specialties that fall under the type of “skilled nursing” needed in these facilities.

-- nurses who are passionately committed to their patients’ everyday concerns and needs
+IDEAL FOR - nurses with a high level of physical, mental, and emotional stamina - nurses who are passionately committed to their patients’ everyday concerns and needs - nurses who are comfortable in a dedicated, round-the-clock setting

 Outpatient care centers